jokull/blog/src/routes/working-from-eu-for-us.md

 case in many European countries, but even within Europe the situation with healthcare and pensions varies considerably.

-## US company sets up a branch/subsidiary
+## Option 1: US company sets up a branch/subsidiary

 A startup is unlikely to set up a branch subsidiary in a country they have no previous experience with or presence in.
 They don’t know how to navigate the environment, find accountants and lawyers